-Employers with a place of business in a European Economic Area (EEA) state may post employees who are EEA nationals without the requirement for a work permit; the employer only has to notify the Ministry of Finance about the employee's transfer.
+Employers with a place of business in a European Economic Area (EEA) state may post employees who are EEA nationals without the requirement for a work permit; the employer only has to notify the central coordination office of the Ministry of Finance about the employee's transfer.
 Under certain circumstances, non-EEA nationals do not require a work permit when transferred to Austria for a temporary provision of services, but an EU posting confirmation is required.
 Further, certain exemptions apply for posting of employees by foreign employers not having a place of business in Austria.
 Such employers may post an employee in Austria for a maximum of four months without obtaining a work permit; only a posting permit is required in such case.
-For other transfers the general rules for employing foreign nationals apply (see question 16).
+Moreover, with the new change in employment law as of January 2017, the employees of foreign group companies may be sent to a group company in Austria if the posting does not exceed the duration of a total of two months per calendar year, and they are only used for certain activities within the group.
+For other transfers the general rules for employing foreign nations apply (see question 17).
+Certain provisions previously forming part of the Austrian Labour Contract Law Code (AVRAG) have been moved and partly adapted to the LSD-BG.
+In practice, this is a highly relevant issue, in particular with regard to posted workers.
+The Austrian financial police and the administrative authorities have taken to strictly enforcing the law and imposing considerable fines.

-15 Are spouses of authorised workers entitled to work?
+Are spouses of authorised workers entitled to work?

 Subject to several additional requirements, spouses of authorised workers are entitled to a residence permit (in particular for the purpose of reunification of family members) and - depending on the type of residence permit - simultaneously to limited or unlimited access to the labour market.
-It should be noted that spouses of authorised workers are not automatically permitted to work in Austria, they are basically subject to the Act on the Employment of Foreign Workers (see question 16) if they do not hold a residence permit.
+It should be noted that spouses of authorised workers are not automatically permitted to work in Austria, they are basically subject to the Act on the Employment of Foreign Workers (see question 17) if they do not hold a residence permit.

-16 What are the rules for employing foreign workers and what are the sanctions for employing a foreign worker that does not have a right to work in the jurisdiction?
+17 What are the rules for employing foreign workers and what are the sanctions for employing a foreign worker that does not have a right to work in the jurisdiction?

 The requirements to be fulfilled for a lawful employment of foreigners depend on the nationality of the foreign employee.
 There are no work restrictions for citizens of the EU, Switzerland, Iceland, Norway and Liechtenstein.
 If not already included in their residence permit, nationals of other countries must obtain a work permit in order to legally work in Austria.
 The Act on the Employment of Foreign Workers provides for several different permits, each allowing foreign employees to work to a different extent.
-The following permits may, inter alia, be issued:
+The following permits may, inter alia, be issued.